psi4/psi4/doc/sphinxman/source/scf.rst

     basis cc-pvdz
     guess sad
     reference uhf
-    scf_type pk
+    scf_type direct
     }

     energy('scf')

-This will run a UHF computation for triplet molecular oxygen (the ground state) using a PK algorithm for the Electron Repulsion Integrals (ERI) and starting from a Superposition of Atomic Densities (SAD) guess.
-DF integrals are automatically used to converge the DF-SCF solution before the PK algorithm is activated.
+This will run a UHF computation for triplet molecular oxygen (the ground state) using a Direct algorithm for the Electron Repulsion Integrals (ERI) and starting from a Superposition of Atomic Densities (SAD) guess.
+DF integrals are automatically used to converge the DF-SCF solution before the Direct algorithm is activated.
 After printing all manner of titles, geometries, sizings, and algorithm choices, the SCF finally reaches the iterations::